oblador/react-native-vector-icons/README.md

 }
 ```

-## Generating your own icon set from a CSS file
+## Generating Your Own Icon Set from a CSS File

 If you already have an icon font with associated CSS file then you can easily generate a icon set with the `generate-icon` script.